 Westerville Education Challenge continues to evolve and now offers grants that directly enhance educational opportunities for a significant number of students and teachers in the Westerville City Schools.

-Westerville Education Challenge has donated over $70,000 to Westerville City Schools to support Challenge Day, grants for educators, and our newest partnership with our middle schools.
+With support from the community, Westerville Education Challenge has donated over $70,000 to Westerville City Schools to support Challenge Day, grants for educators, and our newest partnership with our middle schools.

 BECAUSE OF YOU...

 These are the programs that WEC has established because of YOUR support

 An initiative focused on character education programming at the middle school level.